 U.12 — CCC 988-1065

-This is Real+True’s final unit and podcast for the first section of the Catechism!
-Emily and Edmund dive into this mystery through exploring what the Catechism says about forgiveness.
-They…Watch
+This is Real+True’s final podcast for the first section of the Catechism, the Profession of Faith (the Creed)!
+On this episode Emily and Edmund dive into the mystery of the…Watch